mlswg/mls-protocol/draft-ietf-mls-protocol.md

     hash from the new state
   * The confirmation from the MLSPlaintext object
   * Sign the GroupInfo using the member's private signing key
-  * Encrypt the GroupInfo using the key and nonce derived from the `epoch_secret` for the new epoch (see {{welcoming-new-members}})
+  * Encrypt the GroupInfo using the key and nonce derived from the `joiner_secret` for the new epoch (see {{welcoming-new-members}})

 * For each new member in the group: